Re: [ox-en] Copyfarleft: Response to Stefan Meretz

 No, profit is surplus value related to the invested capital.

-You are welcome to use language anyway you like, however I will
+You are welcome to use language anyway you like, however I will continue to

 refer to that as Interest.
-"Profit," that is a exchange-value beyond
+"Profit," that is a exchange-value beyond cost,

-cost, is divided, like all incomes, among Wages, Interest and Rents.
+is divided, like all incomes, among Wages, Interest and Rents.

 This does not in anyway obscure anything, in fact it is exactly